Zekkenn/C3-Sex/README.md

 sa_measure(replies_file) # A text file with sentences/responses to be classified with probabilities.
 ```

-2. **Emotions Classifier:** In the case of emotions module implemented in R, you can make use of the model trained by the EC_Module / emotional_classifier.py file, which executes an R script to generate prediction for those sentences that will be classified.
+2. **Emotions Classifier:** In the case of emotions module implemented in R, you can make use of the model trained by the *EC_Module/emotional_classifier.py* file, which executes an R script to generate prediction for those sentences that will be classified.

 ```python
 ec_measure(replies_file) # A text file with sentences to classify, returns a list with positive (1) emotions or negative (0)